-At The Spencer Private Hospital we are committed to maintaining the highest standards in all aspects of care.
-All comments made by patients, visitors or member of the public are reviewed and the the information used to improve services and facilities.
+At Spencer Private Hospital we are committed to maintaining the highest standards in all aspects of care.
+All comments made by patients, visitors or member of the public are reviewed and the information used to improve services and facilities.

 Whatever you want to say, your opinions and comments are important to us - good or bad.

 Types of Complaints

 Oral complaints: If a patient, visitor, member of the public is unhappy with our facilities or the service they received we want to know about is as soon as possible.
 In many cases, the person looking after them may be able to solve a day-to-day query. otherwise, the Hospital Manager, Matron or any senior member of staff will be happy to help.
 The situation will be investigated, an explanation and apology given and positive action taken where necessary. *

 If you are not completely satisfied a comment should be put in writing and addressed to the Hospital Manager.
 All comments and complaints are taken seriously.

 Written complaints against the hospital and clinicians: The Hospital Manager is responsible for ensuring that any complaint is investigated thoroughly and promptly.
 The Hospital Manager or their delegated manager will respond to you in writing giving a full explanation of investigations and outcomes and if necessary, may also invite you in for a meeting.